Why do I need a Flood Risk Assessment in a Flood Zone 1?

 Where can I purchase a Flood Risk Assessment?

 GeoSmart can provide such a Flood Risk Assessment, suitable for Sites within a Flood Zone 1.
-The assessment includes flooding from all sources.
+The assessment includes flooding from all sources, in a clear report of flood hazards which may be present.